iocafe/iocafe-doc/source/hardware/connectors/spi/spi-connector-A.rst

 SPI interface uses 2x5 FC-10P 2.54mm dual row IDC sockets connectors.

-Connectors soldered to both microcontroller and device boards are male.
+Connectors soldered to both microcontroller and device PCB boards are male.
 Ends of connecting cable are female.
 The cable is straight cable, and connects pin 1 to pin 1, pin 2 to pin 2...
 Flat ribbon cable can be used.